 An innovative procedure of injecting grout into the mine workings to reduce AMD and the resulting treatment costs is proposed.
 The procedure involves injecting grout mixes composed primarily of coal combustion byproducts (CCB's) and water, with a small quantity of cement.
 The intention of the injection program is to fill the mine voids in the north lobe of the Omega Mine (an area where most of the acidity is believed to be generated) with the grout, thus reducing the contact of air and water with potentially acidic material.
 The preliminary grout mix design consists of an approximate 1:1 ratio of fly ash to byproducts from fluidized bed combustion.
 Approximately 100 gallons of water per cubic yard of grout is used to help achieve flowability.
-The construction documents have been prepared, and the project is expected to be bid in 1997.
-The engineer's cost estimate is approximately \$2,500,000.
+The construction documents have been prepared, and the project was bid in late 1997.
+The engineer's cost estimate was approximately \$2,500,000, with a contract valued at \$2,200,000 being awarded to Howard Concrete Pumping of Bridgeville, Pa.
+Construction will occur in the spring and summer 1998.